Mediterranean sheet pan dinners

 Drizzle olive oil, season with garlic, oregano, lemon zest, and pepper.

-Roast until chicken is cooked and veggies are crisp-edged.
+Roast until the chicken is cooked and the veggies are crisp-edged.
 Finish with the juice of a lemon.

 Why it works: Artichokes and olives are classic Mediterranean ingredients.
 Chicken and veggies together make a complete meal, and lemon adds a fresh touch.